glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 * Support for LocalCaching configuration values (Issue #21) For local caching support, you can specify the following in the cache specific data:
   <add key="Cache.CacheSpecificData" value="LocalCache.IsEnabled=true;LocalCache.DefaultTimeout=300;LocalCache.ObjectCount;LocalCache.InvalidationPolicy={TimeoutBased|NotificationBased}"/>
-  Note: DefaultTimout value specifies amount of time in seconds.
+  Note: DefaultTimeout value specifies amount of time in seconds.
 * Support for programmatically setting the configuration and initialising the cache.
 (Issue #??)
+* Splitting Glav.CacheAdapter package into 2 packages - Glav.CacheAdapter.Core & Glav.CacheAdapter.
+  The 'Core'package contains just the Glav.CacheAdapter assembly and references to depedencies so it is much easier to update the package and NOT include the readme and example code all the time.